 Only through establishment in yama and niyama can anyone “uplift oneself by the lower self.”
 If yama and niyama are not observed then there is no other result than that the person shall continue to degrade himself.
 By yama and niyama “the lower self can truly be a friend of the lower self,” which before was its enemy.
 The diligent yogi makes the lower self his friend, but if he lapses in yama and niyama the lower self reverts to being his enemy.

 The highest self of him who has conquered himself and is peaceful, is thus steadfast in cold, heat, pleasure, pain, honor and dishonor (6:7).

 Peace is a matter of the exercise of will.
 Never will our life be free from the pairs of opposites, from ups and downs and changes of all kinds, pleasant and unpleasant, if the will is not strong and operative.
 If the will is in peace, in the Self, then the sadhaka will be in peace.
 This is a very high and subtle state, and many think they have attained it merely because they have developed a kind of Stoic numbness in relation to their life.
 (This prevails in India.)
 But this is not so.

-The human race is gripped in the delusion that if a thing looks like something–then it is that.
+The human race is gripped in the delusion that if a thing looks like something, then it is that.
 Even worse: that if someone acts like they are in a certain state, they have that state.
 I vividly remember seeing Alan Watts pretending (very poorly) to be in the state of satori (enlightenment) as he rubbed away on an ink slab (!?).
-At that very moment he was an alcoholic and some time after he committed suicide–not the state or the action produced by enlightenment.
+At that very moment he was an alcoholic–not a state or action produced by enlightenment.
 People think that if they act kindly then they are kind, if they act generously they are generous, and if they act like aristocracy they are aristocracy.
 Not so.

 Read the next article in the Bhagavad Gita for Awakening: The Yogi’s Retreat